 The MSN Family Nurse Practitioner (FNP) program option is a 55 credit hour program with 630 clinical practicum hours.
 The program prepares Advanced Practice Registered Nurses (APRNs) to work as primary care practitioners.
 BSN-prepared registered nurses (RNs) are given access to a high quality graduate education in order to serve the healthcare needs locally and beyond.
 Emphasis is placed on primary care throughout the lifespan.
 Upon graduation from the program, Family Nurse Practitioner students are eligible to sit for the AANP and/or ANCC certification exams.
 There is an option for students in this track to take three additional graduate nursing education classes to earn a post-masters certificate in nursing education.

 Hybrid Program for Adult Learners

 Program Length and Plans of Study

 The MSN/FNP plan of study for full-time students can be completed in two calendar years if started in the Spring (January) term, or slightly longer if started in Fall (August).
-Students may develop a part-time plan of study with input from their faculty advisor.
+Students may develop a part-time plan of study with input from their faculty adviser.